 Rostov-on-Don airport Civil Air Fleet

-This leaflet has extra printing with info by the North-Caucasus CAD (СКУ ГВФ).
-The same leaflet can be found on the USSR page but without the extra printing for Northern Caucasus CAD.
+This leaflet has additional information from the North-Caucasus CAD (СКУ ГВФ).
+The same leaflet can be found on the USSR page but without the extra info.

 4 pp, 108 x 167 mm, RU